 Thanks for sharing with us.
-Time to start baking!!

 Frugal Recipe Pick

-Food is a big part of any budget and a struggle for many which is why it has been important for me to create frugal recipes for my fans.
+Food is a big part of any budget and a struggle for many, so it has been vital for me to create frugal recipes for my fans.

-We all have to eat but just because we have a budget doesn’t mean we can’t eat delicious home-cooked meals that are drool-worthy.
+We all have to eat, but just because we have a budget doesn’t mean we can’t eat delicious home-cooked meals that are drool-worthy.

-I have a second Facebook page called The Free Recipe Depot where I exclusively share recipes from Food Bloggers around the world.
+I have a second Facebook page called The Free Recipe Depot, where I exclusively share recipes from Food Bloggers worldwide.

-Check out the Free Recipe Index on CBB compiled of frugal recipes that are 100% tested and accepted by family and friends!
+Check out the Free Recipe Index on CBB, compiled of frugal recipes 100% tested and accepted by family and friends!

-This is a chocolate-lovers dream cookie and I’m that person.
+This is a chocolate lover’s dream cookie, and I’m that person.
 I’ll be making these for sure.

 Cool Pinterest Find

 The best part is the cost because you don’t need much to make your front lawn stand out…literally!

-Spotlight on Finance
+Spotlight On Finance

-There is some truth this but to a certain degree because you don’t need to box yourself in from the world just because you are in debt or have these high expectations of becoming rich.
+You don’t need to box yourself in from the world just because you are in debt or have high expectations of becoming rich.